VWO Testing

 Writing for a Generation that Skims

 We are very selective about the content we read; about whether they are worth giving our attention to.
 If I come across a dull 2000 word article, I will bounce off within seconds (and you can continue comparing my focus to that of a goldfish).
-We are choosy about the people we follow, the blogs we subscribe, the books we invest time in, etc.
+We are choosy about the people we follow, the blogs we subscribe to, the books we invest time in, etc.

-We live in a virtual world of information (the world wide web), and skim through hundreds of thousands of words to find valuable content.
+We live in a virtual world of information (the World Wide Web), and skim through hundreds of thousands of words to find valuable content.
 This is precisely why ‘Listicles’ are popular; because they are easier to scan through and are more comprehensive.
 So, the question is, how to create valuable content for the generation that scans through everything?

 To know how to create the perfect content strategy, let’s first classify content as Long-form Content and Short-form content.